RESETHACKER-COMMUNITY/Resources/BB_Setup in WSL2/README.md

 - Amass
 - ffuf

-NOTE : Before Installing this Don't forget to enable & install WSL2 + Window Terminal + Virtual Code Stdio + Python3 + PIP3
+NOTE : Before Installing this Don't forget to enable Window Subsystem for Linux & install WSL2 + Ubantu 20.4 + Window Terminal + Virtual Code Stdio + Python3 + PIP3 + VPS.(Check it Out)

 Bug Bounty Hunting Tools is a script to install the most popular tools used while looking for vulnerabilities for a bug bounty program.